bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 5. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)

-- Sprint1(weeks 2&3): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
+- Sprint 1(weeks 2&3): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understanding about the ChRIS platform and ChRIS UI project of redhat.

-- Sprint2(weeks 4&5): start the redux implementation in ChRIS Store, rewrite the frame by using Redux and fetch all the data object into the caches.
+- Sprint 2(weeks 4&5): start the redux implementation in ChRIS Store, rewrite the frame by using Redux and fetch all the data object into the caches.

-- Sprint3(weeks 6&7): start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.
+- Sprint 3(weeks 6&7): start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.

-- Sprint4(weeks 8&9): creating some unit for testing and ensuring redux can work correctly
+- Sprint 4(weeks 8&9): creating some unit for testing and ensuring redux can work correctly

-- Sprint5(from week9): building new front end component for visualization of brain volume calculation.
+- Sprint 5(from week9): building new front end component for visualization of brain volume calculation.

 ## 6. Division of Work
 to be decided